 - Demographics-Based Scholarships: These funding opportunities don’t depend on your grades or your level of financial need.
 Instead, they’re awarded to college students who fall into certain categories, such as ethnicity, religion, or gender.

 Unlike grants, most scholarships will require students to prove their candidacy, although this typically means you’ll have to write an essay on a specific topic.
-When applying for multiple scholarships, it’s important to stay organized and keep track of deadlines and requirements.
+When applying for multiple scholarships, staying organized and keeping track of deadlines and requirements is important.

 The cost of attendance includes: